endlos99/xdt99/doc/MANUAL.md

 sources automatically in the `lib/` directory, so we don't need to provide the full path for `vsbw.asm`.

-In the examples above, we used some E/A-compatible functions, which are still called by `BLWP`.
+In the examples at the beginning of the tutorial, we used some E/A-compatible functions that are called by `BLWP` instead of `BL`.
 We can identify these functions in `lib/` by their `_ea` suffix.
 Just as the original E/A utilities, these `_ea` functions use `>2094` as their workspace base.

 The `lib/` directory also contains some functions not provided by E/A, such as `VWWT` or `VMZW`.
 Please refer to `lib/README.md` for a description of each